List of prime ministers of Iran

-The office of Prime Minister of Iran was established in 1906 during the Persian Constitutional Revolution, and existed until 1989 when the office was abolished after a constitutional referendum.
+The office of Prime Minister of Iran was established in 1907 during the Persian Constitutional Revolution and existed until 1989 when the office was abolished after a constitutional referendum.
 The prime minister was the head of government of Iran.

-Moshir al-Dowleh was the first and Mir-Hossein Mousavi was the last prime minister of Iran.
-Before the Constitutional Revolution, the head of government was called Grand Vizier (Sadr-e A'zam or Vazir-e A'zam).
+Ali Asghar Khan Atabak was the first and Mir-Hossein Mousavi was the last prime minister of Iran.
+Before the Constitutional Revolution, the head of government was called the Grand Vizier (Sadr-e A'zam or Vazir-e A'zam).